Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Type: high -- removes overstory of grass
     - Size: Small to moderate
 - Coast Redwood
-    - Can re-sprout after fires
+    - Severity: low
+        - Have thick, adapted bark
     - Interval: Short up to 1880's
-    - Severity: low
     - Size: Small to moderate
     - Source: Indian burnings
+    - Can re-sprout after fires
+    - Redwoods are very fire and rot resistant so many contain information about fires
+    - Difficult to date because the asynchronous ring structure
 - California Annual Grasslands
     - Interval: Short
+        - Interval needs to be short so that shrubs don't come in
+        - Practicing fire suppression/exclusion results in quick spreading, non-fire resistant plants like douglas-firs taking over
     - Severity: high -- removes overstory of grass
     - Size: Moderate to Large
     - Non-native plants dominate today, very different